nebius-academy-templates/agent-arch-reasoning-practice-mobile/README.md

-# Practice — Building an Architecture Reasoning Agent
+# Building an Architecture Reasoning Agent Workshop

-In this practice you will build agents from scratch: an engineering team lead chatbot, an architecture reasoning orchestrator, and an RFC writer subagent.
-The tools and data are provided — your job is to write the agent instructions.
+To get a head start, please clone the workshop repository before the session.

+In this practice, you’ll work through the full architecture reasoning workflow:
+- Gather and formalize requirements from a teamlead chatbot
+- Evaluate an existing architecture against those requirements
+- Design an agent that identifies gaps and proposes improvements
+- Generate an architecture diagram using Mermaid and MCP
+- Create a specialized subagent to write a structured RFC
+- Compare the output of the main agent and the subagent.

 The target codebase is **QPay** (`qpay-multiplatform/`), a fintech app built with Kotlin Multiplatform (KMP) and Compose Multiplatform.
 It targets Android and iOS from a single shared Kotlin codebase, with Decompose for navigation and Koin for DI.